Education in Palestine

 Education in the State of Palestine refers to the educational system in the Gaza Strip and the West Bank, which is administered by the Palestinian Ministry of Education and Higher Education.
 Enrollment rates amongst Palestinians are relatively high by regional and global standards.
 According to a youth survey in 2003, 60% between the ages 10–24 indicated that education was their first priority.
-Youth literacy rate (the ages 15–24) is 98.2%, while the national literacy rate is 91.1%.
-Enrollment ratios for higher education were 46.2% in 2007, among the highest in the world.
+Youth literacy rate (the ages 15–24) was 98.2%, while the national literacy rate was 91.1% in 2006.
+The literacy rate ages 15-24 was 99.4% in 2016.
+Enrollment ratios for higher education were 45% in 2022.
 In 2016 Hanan Al Hroub was awarded the Varkey Foundation Global Teacher Prize for her work in teaching children how to cope with violence.

-The Human Rights Measurement Initiative (HRMI) finds that Palestine is fulfilling only 92.9% of what it should be fulfilling for the right to education based on the country's level of income.
+The Human Rights Measurement Initiative (HRMI) finds that Palestine is fulfilling 92.9% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Palestine's income level, the nation is achieving 91.0% of what should be possible based on its resources (income) for primary education and 94.9% for secondary education.

-Education System
+System

 There are three types of schools from perspective of gender in Palestine: boys' schools (37%), girls' schools (35%), and co-educational schools (29%).

 In Palestine's education system, compulsory basic education includes Grades 1 to 10 and this is divided into the preparatory stage (Grades 1 to 4) and the empowerment stage (Grades 5 to 10).
 Secondary education (general secondary education and a few vocational secondary schools) covers Grades 11 and 12.
-In tertiary education, there are 11 universities (10 private and one public) and 11 technical colleges (4 Palestinian Authority, 2 UNWARY, 4 public and 1 private), all of which mainly offer four-year courses.
-Additionally, there are 19 community colleges (1 Palestinian Authority, 9 public, 2 UNWARY, and 7 private) that mainly offer two-year diploma courses in technical and commercial specializations.
+In tertiary education, there are 11 universities (10 private and one public) and 11 technical colleges (4 Palestinian Authority, 2 UNRWA, 4 public and 1 private), all of which mainly offer four-year courses.
+Additionally, there are 19 community colleges (1 Palestinian Authority, 9 public, 2 UNRWA, and 7 private) that mainly offer two-year diploma courses in technical and commercial specializations.